Women in Science Africa

 Sustainable food systems

-Continued van Niekerk: “In terms of the academic structure at the UFS, the processing, preparing, and packaging of food resided within the department of consumer sciences.
-The processes of growing, harvesting and food production, on the other hand, resided within the centre for sustainable agriculture.
-The newly established department of sustainable food systems and development holds the potential to combine the academic expertise of two separate entities into an inter-disciplinary body that focuses on sustainable food systems from a holistic perspective.”
+According to Prof Van Niekerk, food systems can be defined as the processes involved in providing food, fibre and fuel products.
+These include growing, harvesting, processing, preparing, packaging, transporting, marketing, consumption and waste management.
+In terms of the academic structure at the UFS, the processing, preparing and packaging of food resided within the CS, while the growing, harvesting and food production was part of the Centre for Sustainable Agriculture.
+The newly established Dept of Sustainable Food Systems and Development holds the potential to combine the academic expertise of two separate entities into an inter-disciplinary body that focuses on sustainable food systems from a holistic perspective.”

 Head of the new department of animal science, Professor Frikkie Neser, said it is a worldwide phenomenon that animal science and all its related disciplines are classified under the name animal science.
 The changes mean that meat science and wool science will still be presented within the department.
 Meat scientist, Professor Arno Hugo, and dairy scientist, Dr Koos Myburgh, and their support staff are now part of the new department.